 39 Jesus said,[a] “For judgment, I have come into this world so that the blind will see and those who see will become blind.”

 40 Some Pharisees who were with him heard him say this and asked, “What?
 Are we blind too?”

 41 Jesus said, “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.

-3. Thoughts on the Gospel – Jesus Heals a Man Born Blind – John 9:1-41 Summary and Meaning
+3. Thoughts on the Gospel – Jesus heals the blind Man – John 9:1-41 Summary and Meaning

 When the disciples saw a man blind from birth, they asked Jesus what sins this blindness had caused.
 The Jews were convinced that many of the weaknesses that plague this man were the result of human stupidity and sin.
 Although sin can indeed lead to physical, mental and spiritual illness, not every illness is a direct consequence of sin.
 The disease can affect us for a variety of reasons.